mrkdh16/markedown/content/Computer Science/Machine Learning/Papers/Lottery Ticket Hypothesis.md

 >
 >(...) our iterative pruning strategy interacts with dropout in a complementary way.
 Srivastava et al. (2014) observe that dropout induces sparse activations in the final network; it is possible that dropout-induced sparsity primes a network to be pruned.
 If so, dropout techniques that target weights (Wan et al., 2013) or learn per-weight dropout probabilities (Molchanov et al., 2017; Louizos et al., 2018) could make winning tickets even easier to find.

-This characterization of dropout makes it seem much less arbitrary than I thought it to be upon first learning about it.
+[[Fine-Tuning with Very Large Dropout|This characterization of dropout]] makes it seem much less arbitrary than I thought it to be upon first learning about it.
 It makes a lot of sense and perhaps is connected/related to the LTH in ways we are not aware about.

 >The importance of winning ticket initialization.
 >